Am1n1602/Fin_QA/README.md

 - The ranking/valuation/health framework (Capital Employed, Enterprise Value, current-liabilities-based safety checks) is built for non-financial companies.
 Banks/NBFCs need a different framework (e.g. CAMEL-style) and aren't meaningfully covered yet.
 - Multi-year (5-year) history and CAGR-based metrics are limited by what NSE/BSE actually expose for older periods; Growth is intentionally left out of the ranking formula for this reason rather than approximated.
 - The default install is CPU-only (`torch`/`faiss-cpu`); a CUDA GPU speeds up RAG ingestion if you install a CUDA build of `torch` yourself.
+- The [live demo](#-live-demo) is intentionally reduced (8 companies, RAG disabled) to fit free hosting tiers — see that section for the full list of what's scaled down there.

 ---